-The academic achievement of students shall be measured in attainment of well-defined instructional goals.
+The academic achievement of students shall be measured in the attainment of well-defined instructional goals.
 The issuance of grades on a regular basis is vital to an ongoing evaluation of student performance.
-This system serves to inform the student, his/her parents, and his counselor of academic progress and to provide a basis for bringing about change in his/her performance if necessary.
+This system serves to inform the student, their parents, and the counselor of academic progress and to provide a basis for bringing about change in their performance if necessary.

-Teachers will distribute course proficiencies and inform their students and parents of the various components upon which grades are based.
+Teachers will distribute their course proficiencies and inform their students and parents of the various components upon which grades are based.
 All grading will reflect the following scale: